Online network change point detection with missing values and temporal dependence: Optimal network change point detection with missingness and dependence

-A statistical and computational trade-off is observed, which means that the best-known upper bound by a polynomial-time algorithm is of order $\log(\Delta/\alpha) r/(\kappa^2_0 n \rho)$.
+With the presence of missingness, it is equivalent to consider the variance of each entry is inflated from $\vartheta $ to $\vartheta/q_1^2$, where $q_1 \in [0,1]$ denotes the strength of non-missingness and where we assume a homogeneous missingness pattern for simplicity.
+This is exactly the same treatment when constructing the minimax lower bound in the matrix completion literature \citep[e.g.][]{koltchinskii2011nuclear}.

-With the presence of missingness, it is equivalent to consider the variance of each entry is inflated from $\rho$ to $\rho p$, where we use $p$ to denote the missingness probability and where we assume a homogeneous missingness pattern for simplicity.
-This is exactly the same treatment when constructing the minimax lower bound in the matrix completion literature \citep[e.g.][]{klopp2011rank, koltchinskii2011nuclear}.
-We immediately have a minimax lower bound on the detection delay based on \ref{eq-minimiax-lower-bound} and replacing $\rho$ with $\rho p$, i.e.
+With the presence of within network dependence of $Y(t)$, the variance statistic is inflated from $n$ to $q_2^2n^2$ (see the discussion in Remarks \ref{remark:var} and \ref{remark:error_analy}).